Scripture Reference: Matthew 18:21-35

 Click here for visual aids and story-telling methods.

-- How many times did Jesus say we should forgive someone when they sin against us?
-77 times (in other words, over and over) Some versions of the bible say “seventy times seven”.
+- How often did Jesus say we should forgive someone when they sin against us?
+Seventy-seven times (in other words, over and over).
+Some versions of the bible say “seventy times seven”.

 - In the Parable of the Unforgiving Servant, the king forgave his servant and did not make him pay back a huge debt.
 Then the servant found out that another servant owed him a little money.
 Did he forgive the servant that owed him a small debt?
 No, he tried to choke him and then threw him in prison.